-CBD, by now, has become a bigger buzzword than practically any other wellness ingredient.
-It’s no longer hard to find, having become federally legal through a 2018 Farm Bill that passed in December, and now, it’s bound to pop up even more.
-That means CBD lattes, CBD tinctures and vapes, oils, lotions, gummies, and more are showing no signs of becoming scarce.
-But this ingredient still is enshrouded in some mystery.
+By now, CBD has become a bigger buzzword than practically any other wellness ingredient.
+It’s no longer hard to find, having become federally legal through a Farm Bill that passed in December 2018, and it’s only bound to pop up even more.
+That means CBD lattes, tinctures, vapes, oils, lotions, gummies, and the like are showing no signs of becoming scarce.
+But the ingredient is still shrouded in some mystery.
 What, you may ask, does CBD really do for me?

-Thankfully, newly launched CBD curatorial company Standard Dose is making education a key component of CBD usage and stressing the many benefits of this once under-the-radar ingredient—and even clearing up why, upon trying CBD for the very first time, you might not really feel anything at all.
+Thankfully, CBD curatorial company Standard Dose is making education a key component of CBD usage and stressing the many benefits of this once under-the-radar ingredient—and even clearing up why, when you’re trying CBD for the very first time, you might not feel anything at all.

 Yes, It’s Totally Natural

-It turns out we’re more similar to plants than you might realize—and that’s precisely why CBD has an effect in humans.
+It turns out that humans are more similar to plants than we might realize—and that’s precisely why CBD has an effect on us.
 “We have cannabinoid receptors in our body, just like the cannabis genus of a plant does, and CBD is one cannabinoid found in that genus, especially in industrial hemp,” Saniger says.
 “CBD doesn’t have a psychoactive effect like THC, but it does have the medicinal benefits—though there are no medical claims regulated by the FDA.”
 CBD, of course, does not make you high.

 Still, there’s admittedly a lot to learn, and as the U.S. becomes more open to this ingredient, more scientific backing can be drawn.
-“This is being honest with the consumer: This is a space where we are still learning and this is a space where, over the next few years, people are going to be discovering and researching more,” Saniger says.
-“We promise, as a brand, that as we learn more and understand more about different blends and cannabinoids that we will be able to bring that knowledge to the consumer.”
+“This is a space where we are still learning and this is a space where, over the next few years, people are going to be discovering and researching more,” Saniger says.
+“We promise, as a brand, that as we learn more and understand more about different blends and cannabinoids, we will be able to bring that knowledge to the consumer.”

 Not All CBD Products Are Made Equally